ManuelHuber-Github/Agricultural-SandboxNL/Sentinel 1 Interferometric Coherence/README.md

 5)  SandBoxNL_Code_Introduction_Coherence_88_Pickle.ipynb
 Follwoing packages are needed:

-import numpy as np
+- import numpy as np
-import geopandas as gpd
+- import geopandas as gpd
-import matplotlib.pyplot as plt import pandas as pd from netCDF4 import Dataset import pickle from datetime import datetime, date, time import glob import math
+- import matplotlib.pyplot as plt
+- import pandas as pd
+- from netCDF4 import Dataset
+- from datetime import datetime, date, time
+- import glob
+- import math
-import os
+- import os
-import pickle5 as pickle
+- import pickle5 as pickle
-from shapely.geometry import Point from shapely.geometry.polygon import Polygon
+- from shapely.geometry import Point
+- from shapely.geometry.polygon import Polygon

 This example script works with the interferometric coherence dataset covering one slice of the orbit 88 Sentinel 1 aquisistion.